shinyorg/shiny/readme.md

 ## NuGet Packages

-Core official releases are available on NuGet.
+Shiny official releases are available on NuGet.
 For early test builds, you can also use the beta MyGet feed.

 To use the beta MyGet feed, add `https://www.myget.org/F/acrfeed/api/v3/index.json` as a package source to Visual Studio